Phil25/DS3InventoryBuilder/README.md

+> #### Check out [Dark Souls III Inventory Tool](https://ds3-inventory.nyasu.business/) by sovietspaceship, a tool similar to this one, but web-based.

 # DS3InventoryBuilder

 This app replicates the Dark Souls 3 weapon inventory for you to preview swaps or just store weapons for your builds.